 Use the 24 mm bit to open the drain plug located below your Vespa, behind the exhaust pipe.
 If the Vespa is parked on its center stand, then the stand will block access to the drain plug.
 Either use the side stand or fasten the front wheel on a table ramp.
 If you don’t have both you can also lean the Vespa against a wall.

 Open the drain plug.
 Make sure the drain pan is located underneath.
 You will find a strainer within the drain.
-Pull it out so you can wipe it clean it as well.
-Then return it back into its original position.
+Pull it out so you can wipe it and clean it as well.
+Then return it back to its original position.

 Next to the drain plug, you will find the filter.
 Its location makes it difficult to unscrew.
 Use an adjustable wrench.
 Be patient, take your time, and once it has loosened up a bit you can continue turning by hand.
 Catch the remaining oil as well.